 Volunteers must provide proof of the following health and immunization records:

-If you're a student, you must provide a completed recommendation form, which will be in your student application packet.
+If you are a student, you must provide a completed recommendation form, which will be in the application packet.

-After completing the health requirements and attending an orientation, please schedule an interview with a staff member of Volunteer Services to determine the best placement for you.
-You'll meet with the supervisor of a selected department to discuss training and potential work schedule.
+After attending an informational session, completing the health requirements and attending an orientation, you will need to schedule an interview with a staff member of Volunteer Services to determine the best placement for you.

-Fingerprinting is required for volunteers age 18 and older working in pediatrics and gift stores.
+Fingerprinting is required for volunteers age 18 and older in pediatrics and gift shop assignments.
 Volunteer Services will make arrangements for you to be fingerprinted, if needed.

-Volunteers visit adult patients in the hospital and offer families complimentary beverages and conversation.
+Visit adult patients in the hospital and offer families and visitors complimentary beverages and conversation.

-Visit clinic waiting rooms to offer beverages, snacks and reading materials to patients and family members.
+Visit clinic waiting rooms and offer beverages, snacks and reading materials to patients and family members.

 Check on patients identified as high risk for falls.
 Each volunteer is trained by a nurse to assist patients regarding safety and the prevention of falls.
-Volunteers must be comfortable interacting and conversing with a diverse, hospital patient population.
+Volunteers must be comfortable interacting and conversing with a diverse patient population.

 Greet and assist patients and visitors in the busy clinics or Surgical Waiting Room.